 Bridge to Haven is one of Francine Rivers’ newest novels, and while it had mixed reviews among Christian bloggers, I think that it is up to her usual standards.
 Some berated Rivers for the rather graphic content she included in this novel, saying that it did not deserve the Christian genre, while others praised her for bringing a difficult topic into the light and exposing the raw pain that is involved.
 The topic that I am speaking of is sexual abuse and sin.
 I do think that Rivers could have been more cautious with some of the content that she included, but, on the other hand, if Christians continue to be silent on this issue, nothing will change.
 I have always appreciated the raw honesty that Rivers reflects in her writing, and this is perhaps her most edgy novel yet.
 So, if you do not wish to read a novel on this topic, don’t.
 If, however, you wish to be exposed to an interesting side of the argument, read the novel with an open mind.
 Set in the 1950’s, the opening chapters of Bridge to Haven introduce the reader to a young woman named Abra who has a scarred past.
 Abra was found as an abandoned newborn by a pastor named Ezekiel Freeman.
 Ezekiel took Abra into his home and raised her as his own daughter.
 Abra had it all, a church home, the love of a family, and a bright future.
 Yet, she chose her career over these gifts and acted on her dream to be an actress by going to Hollywood.
 However, she learns that the price she must pay to make it big is her innocence.
 Abra listens to and trusts a man whose only desire is to take everything she has to give.
 He claims that he loves her and will never leave her, yet, she soon discovers that he has told many girls the same lie.
 With his “help”, she is successful, to a point.
 However, the “payment” that he requires is not worth the benefits of a successful acting career.
 Abra learns this lesson too late, and begins to willingly fall prey to men’s lustful desires.
 One thing leads to another, and Abra soon finds herself broken, wounded, and at the end of her rope.
 Will she discover that the love and forgiveness she has been searching for all her life can be found in God alone?
 Will Abra escape the clutches of the world and run into the arms of Jesus?
 To answer these questions, read the book!;) I would definitely recommend this novel to no one younger than sixteen, as the subject matter is quite heavy and the content gritty.
 However, this would make a landmark Christian film, if done in the right way.
 The novel would definitely need some editing before hitting the big screen, but I believe that it has a lot of potential that a filmmaker could build on.
 If you are an aspiring filmmaker looking to take on a difficult subject that will make or break your career, look no further than this novel.

 The Atonement Child…what a book, what a topic to take on.
-Francine Rivers takes this difficult subject on like a champ, and while some may say that this is not her best novel, it has always been my favorite.
-Even in her early novels it was clear that Rivers had a God-given talent that surpassed most authors in her genre.
+Francine Rivers takes this difficult subject on like a champ, and while some may say that this is not her best novel, I have always appreciated the story concept.
+Even in her early novels, it was clear that Rivers had God-given talent.
 We here at Box Office Revolution believe that it is time for this novel to grace the big screen with it’s presence.
 The Atonement Child covers subjects such as abortion, rape, Christianity, the sanctity of human life, tragedy, generational sin, marriage, parent-child relationships, sickness, selfishness, selflessness, and unconditional love.
 The opening sequence sets a nostalgic scene, featuring a young Christian college student who is finishing her night shift and heading back to her dorm.
 She bids farewell to her boss, declines the offer of a ride home, and heads out into the darkness on foot.
 When Dynah is almost back to her college, tragedy strikes, she is attacked by a stranger whose face she never sees.
 Her resulting pregnancy, and other events that follow, will change her life and the lives of those she loves forever.
 When Dynah’s ‘pro-life’ fiance learns she is pregnant, he suddenly decides that abortion is acceptable after all.
 Most of her friends tell her that it is okay to have an abortion because she didn’t love the father, and her parents are too horrified and occupied with their own problems to be of any help to her.
 To top it all off, the dean of the college kicks her out because he feels that her situation would be an embarrassment to their fine institution.
 There is, however, one person who cares about Dynah and secretly loves her unconditionally, but he is afraid to tell her how he feels.
 Eventually Dynah realizes that the only way she can think clearly is to get away from all the voices telling her what they think she should do.
 What will Dynah decide?
-Will she choose convenience over sacrifice?
-Will she listen to the voice of God or the voice of the world?
 While the ending of this novel is somewhat rushed, the spirit of the story is upheld.
 I think that Rivers could have taken the time to add a few additional chapters, therefore giving more depth to other subplots.
 However, in film context this is a small problem that could be easily fixed with the right writer and director.
 The writer/director would have to be careful to use original content, and adapt the film to clearly communicate the message to today’s audience.
 In the right hands, The Atonement Child could be an amazing movie.
-That being said, this is a project I would like to see either the Erwin brothers or the Kendrick brothers take on, as they have the talent and resources to make this novel a great film.
-In conclusion, if you want to make a movie that will make a difference in culture, look to this novel for inspiration.
+That being said, this is a project I would like to see the Erwins or one of their offshoots take on, as either one has the talent and resources to make this novel a great film.
+In conclusion, if you want to make a movie that will give people an honest look at problems in the church pro-life culture, look to this novel for inspiration.

 A Voice in the Wind is the epic first novel in Francine River’s The Mark of the Lion Trilogy, this book covers topics such as starvation, slavery, captivity, persecution, a forbidden romance, family relationships, arranged marriages, secrets, sinful lifestyles, and deception.
 The beginning scene features a young girl and her starving family who are hiding in their home from the siege overtaking their homeland.
 One by one they die from starvation or cruelty, all except for Hadassah, who is captured and taken to Rome as a slave.
 She is purchased by a rich and influential family as a personal maid for their spoiled teenage daughter Julia, who cares for nothing but amusing herself.
 Hadassah begins to fall in love with Julia’s older brother Marcus, however, she is ashamed of her feelings for him, as he is not a Christian.
 The story begins to weave together the lives of the Valerians with Hadassah’s, creating a strong foundation for future installments in the series.
 The plot also introduces us to the third main character, Atretes, a young German chieftan who is captured by the Romans and put into service as a gladiator.
 Atretes hates his circumstances and makes sure that everyone around him is as miserable as he is.
 Eventually he decides that the only way out of the arena is to try to earn his freedom.
 A Voice in the Wind closes on a note of suspense, leaving Hadassah lying near death in the same arena where much of the novel occurs.
 How did she get there?
 You’ll have to read the book to find out.:) A Voice in the Wind gives a gritty and correct portrayal of Roman life, which featured all the pleasures the world could offer, and seemingly none of the consequences.
 This novel would serve as the perfect beginning for an epic Bible miniseries, if done correctly.